qayrat-sultan/qayrat-sultan/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently job on Uzinfocom.
-Junior web developer
+- 🔭 I’m currently job on IT Park Tashkent, mentor
 - 🌱 I’m currently learning TUIT
 - 💬 Ask me about "Learning Python"